OOPSpam/blog/_posts/2023-10-31-accessible-forms.md

 </center>
 <br/>

-It is hard to imagine a website without some kind of web forms.
-Whether you have a contact form, sign up form or newsletter form, you want to make sure it is accessible for everyone.
-Unfortunately, accessibility is often ignored, but accessible forms are important for high conversion, better SEO and user experience.
+When considering accessibility on your website it's important to consider your web forms— whether it is a contact form, sign-up form or newsleter form.
+Accessible forms are important for high conversion, better SEO and user experience.
 In this article we will look at common mistakes and general tips to be aware of them when creating a form.

-General guide is that a form needs to be complete, easy to understand and navigable with ```Tab```.
+The overall goal for a form is one that is complete, easy to understand and navigable with ```Tab```.
 Be sure to check the [Web Accessibility Initiative by W3C guide](https://www.w3.org/WAI/tutorials/forms/).

 Here is an example [Accessible form on Codepen](https://codepen.io/oopspam/pen/JjxXvWM).